How to Apply Face Powder

 If using a pressed product, it's likely to develop a hard surface over time, making it impossible to pick up.
 This is known as "hard pan," and is caused by an oily film deposited by applicators that have collected sebum and other fatty substances from the skin (e.g., from moisturizer and foundation).
 To remove "hard pan," press a piece of packing or duct tape firmly over the powder, then carefully peel it off.
 This should lift away the film, making the product usable again.

-How to Apply Powder With a Moistened Cosmetic Sponge
+How to Apply With a Moistened Cosmetic Sponge

-If you'd like to achieve an impossibly refined complexion akin to that of models in glossy magazines, you need to apply loose powder with a moistened sponge.
+If you'd like to achieve an impossibly refined complexion akin to that of a glossy magazine's cover girl, you need to apply loose powder with a moistened sponge.

 Doing so enables the powder to stay on without touch-ups for up to twelve hours, which is ideal for weddings and other all-day events.
 Typically, makeup artists use this method for close-up shots where the model needs a flawless complexion without looking as though she’s loaded with foundation.

-Work from a cosmetic tissue rather than the container, or your powder will form clumps.
+Work from a cosmetic tissue rather than the container, otherwise the powder will form clumps.

 Moisten the sponge with thermal water and wrap it around your middle and ring fingers.
 Press it into the powder, then quickly roll it over your face working from forehead to chin.
 It should leave a mottled mess.
 Now, without reloading the sponge, go over your face again, pressing the product into your skin until it becomes invisible.